AWIXOR-zz/React-Track/README.md

   <dt>Declarative:</dt>
   <dd>Unlike imperative it's like telling the app what you would like to happen, and let it figure out how to do it.
 React uses what we call <em>state</em>.</dd>
 </dl>

+## Virtual DOM

+The virtual DOM is a javascript version of the DOM (Document Object Model).
+React use this virtual DOM to know how it should update the DOM.

+## How to be a great React developer

+1. Decide on components
+2. Decide the state and where it lives
+3. What changes when state changes

 # 🧐 Want to contribute ?